petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 ## Troubleshoot image template submission errors

 Image template submission errors are returned at submission only.
 There isn't an error log for image template submission errors.
-If there's an error during submission, you can return the error by checking the status of the template, specifically by reviewing `ProvisioningState` and `ProvisioningErrorMessage`/`provisioningError`.
+If there's an error during submission, you can return the error by checking the status of the template.
+Specifically, review `ProvisioningState` and `ProvisioningErrorMessage`/`provisioningError`.

 Here's the command for the Azure CLI: